TIBCOSoftware/snappydata/docs/reference/sql_reference/ref-call-procedure.md

 # CALL

-RowStore extends the CALL statement to enable execution of Data-Aware Procedures (DAP).
-These procedures can be routed to RowStore members that host the required data.
+SnappyData extends the CALL statement to enable execution of Data-Aware Procedures (DAP).
+These procedures can be routed to SnappyData members that host the required data.

 ##Syntax